Canadian University Press: National and regional staff

 Now and in recent years, the national bureau chief has also served as CUP's vice-president.
 In some previous years, the national executive was made up of three or four staff and also included a national features editor (who also held the title of vice-president) or national affairs writer.
 These staffers held their positions at the conference listed and were elected at the previous conference.
 In CUP's early days, the titles of president and secretary were awarded at a conference to a newspaper, which would then fill those roles from among staff members.

 Currently, the national office staff consists of a single national executive, Jane Lytvynenko, who combines the functions of president and national bureau chief.
 Until the spring of 2014, the national office staff consisted of the president, who oversaw CUP's finances and administration, and the national bureau chief, who managed its part-time editorial staff and curated the CUP wire service.

 Part-time editorial staff consists of six regional bureau chiefs (British Columbia, Prairies and Northern, Ontario, Ottawa, Quebec and Atlantic) and at least four section editors (arts and features, opinions and humour, sports, and French).
-CUP also employs a communications manager, translator, two special issues coordinators (queer and anti-racism).
+CUP also employs a communications manager, a translator, and two special issues coordinators (queer and anti-racism).
 In order to organize the national conference each year, CUP hires two conference coordinators and one awards coordinator.

 Board of directors

 Until the early 2000s, CUP was administered and controlled between national conferences by only the president and other national office staff.
 While the staff was required to execute the will of members are agreed upon at plenary, many major decisions could be made by the national office on its own.
-After the Agent Magazine problems, a movement spearheaded by staffers at the Ontarion drafted and approved a motion calling for the creation of a CUP Board of Directors.
+After the Agent Magazine problems, a movement spearheaded by staffers at The Ontarion drafted and approved a motion calling for the creation of a CUP Board of Directors.
 Approved at NASH 63, the board guarantees every region at least one director.
 Any region with 20 or more member papers receives an additional director.
 All directors are elected at the plenary of their spring regional conference.

 At NASH 69 in Vancouver, CUP membership voted to add the position of a continuity representative to the board of directors as a voting member.
 Subsequently, at NASH 70 in Ottawa, this position was made into an ex-officio member of the board of directors.
 A staff member (President/NBC/Regional Director) from the previous year fills the position.
 It was created as an attempt to stabilize CUP's leadership since it goes through an almost yearly changeover.

 Currently, the board of directors consists of six regional directors (Western, Prairies, Quebec, Atlantic, and two Ontario directors), along with a national Francophone director, an industry advisor, and the continuity representative.

 Subsequent changes have changed the governance landscape on the CUP board of directors.
 As of NASH78, the board of directors structure has been adjusted to a 12-member board, consisting of the following positions;